Mufumi/Udacity-AWS-Foundations-Nanodegree/README.md

 ### Framework

-DeepRacer the **Tensorflow** framework to conduct its model training and evaluation.
+DeepRacer uses the **Tensorflow** framework to conduct its model training and evaluation.

 ### Reinforcement Learning Algorithm